Back to blog

 • Annual exemption: €1,000 in short-term gains per year is tax-free (increased from €600 in 2024)

-The complexity comes with staking and lending.
-The German Federal Ministry of Finance clarified in 2022 that staking and lending do not extend the holding period to 10 years (contrary to earlier fears).
-Mining and staking rewards are taxed as other income when received, and the one-year holding period starts fresh from the date you receive the rewards.
+Staking and lending are more complex.
+The German Federal Ministry of Finance clarified in 2022 that staking and lending do not extend the holding period to 10 years, contrary to earlier interpretations.
+Mining and staking rewards are taxed as other income at receipt, and a new one-year holding period begins from the receipt date.

 → Full Germany tax guide